vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 ### 2. Find the corresponding CSS Selector for your text

 * Go back to the original site
-* Right-click on your text you want as sensor
+* Right-click on the required text to be stored in the sensor
 * Select the menu item **Inspect**.
 The debug section will open with the page source
-* Right-click on the HTML element which contains your text.
+* Right-click on the HTML element which contains the required text.
 In this case `<td>4.520000</td>`
 * Select the menu item **Copy** > **Copy selector** (see animation)

 ### 3. Strip the unneeded part from the CSS Selector